forestgrape/coronavirus/index.md

 * [fabian et al](#fabian) found that the number of particles exhaled is very induvidual.
 Differences greater than a factor of 500 were observed.
 A tendency for a positive correlation with age was observed.

 * [milton et al](#milton2018) observed that the aerosol amount exhaled correlated both with coughing and BMI.
 Coughing correlated with RNA shedding.
-However without coughs there were small infectious aerosols exhaled observed too.
+However, without coughs, there are small infectious aerosols exhaled too.

 ### deposition patterns and locations of particles